Do Go On - 532 - Dashcon Failure

 That's something.

-It's just, I mean, it's like, I just, I didn't even realize how good it is.
+I didn't even realize how good is.

 I've only changed the S to a C there.